jrucho/YTbeatmakercues/README.md

 1. Download the latest version of the Extension.
 2. Go to `chrome://extensions/` and enable **Developer Mode**.
 3. Click **Load unpacked** and select the unzipped folder.
-4. Refresh any YouTube tab and click on the extension UI to activate audio.
+4. Refresh any supported site (YouTube, Samplette.io, or SoundCloud) and click on the extension UI to activate audio.

 ## Keyboard Shortcuts